Code of Conduct

 For More Information

 The complete, official Code of Conduct is available at the dances.
-A PDF copy can be downloaded from the first link below.
+A PDF copy can be downloaded here.

 While I dance I cannot judge, I cannot hate, I cannot separate myself from life.
 I can only be joyful and whole.
 That is why I dance. ~ Hans Bos